2.0 Types of Cleaning

 •A glass cleaner and clean dry cloth after can finish off

 2.15 Dry & Upholstery Clean

 Something different from main cleaning, but worth a mention to clarify the distinction.
-Typically dry cleaning is for people’s clothes and involves them going to the dry cleaners, although this can be part of the regular cleaner’s duties to arrange and collect.
+Typically, dry cleaning is for people’s clothes and involves such items going to the dry cleaners, although this can be part of the regular cleaner’s duties to arrange and collect.

 Upholstery cleaning is more people’s furniture and fabrics, something that a regular cleaner may be able to arrange or carry out themselves.
 The right equipment will be needed, with careful selection of non or water-based substances, and ensuring no damage to the upholstery and removal of all stains.

 An important aspect to not only make things look good, but keep things organised in order to easily use and find again in the future.
 To some degree this will need to happen anyway, and worth clarifying what can and can’t be done by the cleaner, for example to leave any paperwork or personal items on a desk at work or home.

 It can also be a one-off task, and a conscious effort to tidy up storage areas, particularly hidden ones like cupboards under stairs, garages and sheds, and even the loft.
 It can also inspire new ideas and ways to better organise when this is completed, as well as generating lots of additional rubbish to then remove.

 Specialist area for medical facilities that require the right experience.
 Quite rightly, there are more procedures and health & safety concerns to address and adhere to.